-Eliza Ann Grier was born a slave, but became emancipated and eventually earned her M.D., becoming in 1898 the first African American woman to practice medicine in Georgia.
-Little is known of Grier’s early life beyond her growing up in Atlanta.
+Eliza Ann Grier was born enslaved in Mecklenburg, County North Carolina in 1864 but along with her parents, Emily and George Washington Grier, she was freed by the 13th Amendment to the US.
+Constitution in 1865.
+Grier eventually earned her M.D., becoming in 1898 the first African American woman to practice medicine in Georgia.
+Little is known of Grier’s early life beyond her growing up in Atlanta where she and her family moved in 1869.
 In 1883, nearly 20 years after her emancipation, Grier entered Fisk University in Nashville, Tennessee with the goal of becoming a teacher.
 She earned a degree in education from Fisk eight years later in 1891 because she took every other year off to pick cotton and perform other work to earn her tuition to continue her studies.

 Shortly before graduating from Fisk, Grier decided she wanted to become a medical doctor.
 She wrote to the Dean of the Woman’s Medical College of Pennsylvania requesting information about tuition and the possibility of pursuing advanced medical education.
 Grier indicated that she wished to become a medical doctor because she could benefit her race more as a physician than as a teacher.
 She hoped for both admission and financial assistance.
 The College admitted her but did not provide any help, prompting her to revert to the strategy she employed at Fisk, alternately working and studying for eight years until she completed her medical degree.